Eschatologue/CM_wiki/docs/class/rogue/swashbuckler.md

 # Swashbuckler

+> *Excel in Single Combat with Brash Confidence*

 As a Swashbuckler, you focus on the art of the blade, bringing speed, elegance, and charm to your combat style—topped off with an exquisite flourish of panache.
 You excel in single combat, and your methods make a duel look like a flamboyant performance.

 ### Level 3: Fancy Footwork

-You've learned how to land a strike and then slip away without reprisal.
-If you make a melee attack against a creature during your turn, that creature can't make Opportunity Attacks against you for the rest of that turn.
+You’ve learned how to land a strike then slip away without reprisal.
+If you make a melee attack against a creature during your turn, that creature can’t make Opportunity Attacks against you for the rest of that turn.

 ### Level 3: Suave Defence